 Going on holiday with your family can prove to be quite expensive, so you should always be on the lookout for things you can do together that won’t cost a lot of money.
 With that in mind, we have compiled a list of five must do things on the Costa del Sol that parents and children can do together without breaking the bank.

 The closest many people get to Malaga is passing through the airport to and from their holiday destination.
 However, Malaga is an impressive city not to be missed.
 It has embraced the 21st century by renovating its old port area to welcome the largest cruise ships afloat.
 From the port, it’s a pleasant 10-minute walk to the historic centre of the city where you can visit three of Malaga’s greatest attractions in a single afternoon.
+You may want to consider car hire in Malaga to take you around the beautiful city, although there is a lot you can discover in a day on foot if you're up for it.

 Sitting in the shadow of the imposing 10th century Castillo de Gibralfaro is the Moorish Alcazaba Palace and a Roman theatre built by Emperor Augustus.
 All three sites offer free admission on a Sunday afternoon and are well worth a visit.
 Put some comfortable shoes on though, as it’s a bit of a slope up to the castle, but once you are there you are rewarded with magnificent views of Malaga and the Andalucían coastline.